twstokes/DarwinDOOM/README.md

 2) The DOOM shareware WAD is already included.
 You can optionally replace it by dropping a different WAD into `DarwinDOOM/WADs`.

 3) (Optional) We bundle the GZDoom SoundFont (from the [GZDoom](https://github.com/ZDoom/gzdoom) project).
-If you replace that file, the Xcode build step will pick up any SoundFont you place in `DarwinDOOM/SoundFont/` and copy it into the app bundle automatically; the game runs without it (no MIDI music).
+If you replace that file, update the bundled `SoundFont/gzdoom.sf2` (or add another `.sf2` there) and make sure it’s included in the app target resources; the game runs without it (no MIDI music).

 4) Bundle a WAD file and build/run.